ion2s-gmbh/oloid-website/src/setup/configuration.md

 title: Configuration
 ---
 # Configuration
-By using the following properties in your .env file, you can customize the URI of the workshop GUI and the folder where your Patterns are stored.
+By using the following properties in your `.env` file, you can customize the URI of the workshop GUI and the folder where your patterns are stored.

 ::: warning
 The `WORKSHOP_PATTERN_PATH` should be a subpath of `WORKSHOP_BASE_PATH`.